 Because lots of people think that only young women get eating problems, you may find it more difficult to talk about your experiences if you are a man, or an older women.
 But lots of men and older women also have eating problems.
-The charity Men get eating disorders too has produced a documentary called 'MILESTONE' about men's experiences of eating problems – you can watch it on Youtube here.
+Watch this documentary about men's experiences of eating problems.

 Also you may find your body changes faster than your mental health.
 As you start to look healthier, you may feel worse.
 Other people may think you are recovered when actually you are still finding things very hard.
 Keeping up the conversation about how you're feeling, with people you trust, can help.

 Eating problems can make you feel ashamed, isolated and misunderstood.
 It can really help to talk to people who understand.
 You can look for peer support online or face-to-face.
 These charities can help you find suitable peer support for people with eating problems:

 (See our pages on peer support for more information and sources of support.)